Can a Treadmill Get Wet? What Can Go Wrong?

 Dry Rot

 Water exposure can lead to dry rot on the walking belt, consequently damaging the belt.
-A belt with dry rot will not move as expected due to high friction load, which will gradually reduce the treadmill’s performance.
+A belt with dry rot will not move as expected due to a high friction load, which will gradually reduce the treadmill’s performance.
 The rear and front rollers will have to work harder for the machine to keep moving, which also leads to premature wear and tear.

 Suggested: How much does a treadmill belt replacement cost?